pierremolinaro/acan/README.md

 The driver supports many bit rates, as standard 62.5 kbit/s, 125 kbit/s, 250 kbit/s, 500 kbit/s, and 1 Mbit/s.
 An efficient CAN bit timing calculator finds settings for them, but also for exotic bit rates as 842 kbit/s.
 If the wished bit rate cannot be achieved, the `begin` method does not configure the hardware and returns an error code.

-### Sample Code

-> Driver API is fully described by the PDF file in the `teensyduino-library/ACAN/extras` directory.
+> The Teensyduino library is the `teensyduino-library/ACAN` directory.
+Driver API is fully described by the PDF file in the `teensyduino-library/ACAN/extras` directory.

+### Demo Sketch

+> The demo sketch is in the `teensyduino-library/ACAN/examples/LoopBackDemo` directory.

 Configuration is a four-step operation.